 Among the Monetary Policy Committee panel members, Dr Chetan Ghate, Dr Pami Dua, Dr Michael Debabrata Patra, Dr Viral V Acharya and Dr Urjit R Patel voted in favour of the decision while Dr. Ravindra H Dholakia voted against the decision.

-The CNBC-TV18 poll had suggested a close call in the decision to raise or pause the key policy rates.
+had suggested a close call in the decision to raise or pause the key policy rates.
 Sixty percent of the economists polled believed that there may be a 25 basis points (bps) rate hike, while the remaining expected a status quo.

 Ninety percent of the respondents polled by CNBC-TV18 had said that there will be a 25 bps raise this calendar year.